 Yulia was out of her depth, it seemed.

 “Yulia… I’m not in your situation,” Atienna drew quietly, “so I won’t truly understand your pain.
 But… There must be a way for us to reach a peaceful resolution.
 Enough blood has been spilled, don’t you think?
-If you try and harm Alexei, you’ll start something that’ll be difficult to stop… You must also consider that Fritz is already on his way to free Kovich—”
+If you try to harm Alexei, you’ll start something that’ll be difficult to stop… You must also consider that Fritz is already on his way to free Kovich—”

 “A peaceful resolution?
-Even if Kovich is free, as long as that man takes a breath, he will still be trapped.”
+Even if Kovich is free, as long as that man takes a breath, Kovich will still be trapped.”
 Yulia grimaced.
 “Didn’t you hear me from the beginning?
 I don’t care what happens to my country—”

 “I don’t care either.”